-10.02 Distribution Procedures
+11.02 Distribution Procedures

 There is no single best method to distribute a UMB Alert.
-However, depending upon the circumstances of the particular case, a UMB Alert will often be limited to Universitywide email distribution and SMS.
-Other situations may necessitate the physical posting of bulletins in designated campus areas.
-All UMB Alerts are posted on the UMBPD website at umaryland.edu/alerts.
+Depending upon the circumstances of the particular case, a UMB Alert will often be limited to Universitywide email distribution and text messaging.
+Other situations may necessitate the physical posting of bulletins in designated campus areas or calling the University community on desk phones and/or cellphones.
+All UMB Alerts are posted on the UMB Emergency website at umaryland.edu/alerts and sent through the Mobile UMB App.
+UMB Alerts, the UMB website, the mobile app, and social media are all publicly available and used to notify our larger community.

-The UMB Alerts procedure is part of the UMB Emergency Operations Plan (EOP) Emergency Communications Annex, see Attachment XI.
+The UMB Alerts procedure is part of the UMB Emergency Operations Plan (EOP) Emergency Communications Annex (Attachment VII).

-Emergency notifications are issued in situations where the Responsible Authority (UMB Chief of Police, UMB Executive Director of Emergency Management, or their designee) identifies an immediate threat to the health and safety of students, faculty, and/or staff.
-Upon learning of a significant emergency or dangerous situation, the Responsible Authority will verify the situation and notify the Police and Emergency Management Public Information Officer (PIO).
-The PIO will draft the emergency notification, which must be approved by the Responsible Authority.
-Once approved, the PIO will execute the emergency notification via UMB Alerts.
+Emergency notifications are issued in situations where the responsible authority (UMB assistant vice president for public safety and chief of police, UMB executive director of emergency management, or their designee) identifies an immediate threat to the health and safety of students, faculty, and/or staff.
+Upon learning of a significant emergency or dangerous situation, the responsible authority will verify the situation with police communication operators, police officers on the scene, and/or other reputable sources, and will notify the UMB Police and Emergency Management public information officer (PIO).